Sonicaii/camara-api-gateway-stub/README.md

 make start
 ```

 Acquire an access token via the Authorization Code Flow (Curity provides a good [guide](https://curity.io/resources/learn/openid-code-flow/), or see Appendix below).
-Note that Keycloak is configured with a single client for this purpose, it's details can be discovered in `./keycloak/realms/realm.json`, and below for convenience:
+Note that Keycloak is configured with a single client for this purpose, it's details can be discovered in `./keycloak/realms/realm.json`, and are also provided below.

 | attribute | value |
 | ---- | --- |
 | client_id | developer-client |
 | client_secret | Yqp2jao1Ruc8UBwk7jwAIJ6Y1jsVT4qJHvQVpduK |

-The following Keycloak endpoints (exposed via the gateway) will also be of use:
+The following Keycloak endpoints (exposed via the gateway) will also be of use.

 | endpoint | url |
 | ---- | ---- |
 | authorization | <https://poochie.example.com/auth/realms/operator/protocol/openid-connect/auth> |
 | token | <https://poochie.example.com/auth/realms/operator/protocol/openid-connect/token> |

-Keycloak is also configured with a single test user that can be used to login:
+Keycloak is also configured with a single test user that can be used to login.

 - username: rex@poochie.com
 - password: password

+Once you have an access token, set it in your shell:

 ```shell
 export ACCESS_TOKEN=<access-token>